-We stand in front of plaster walls colored white.
-No pictures or wallpaper or paintings or even scuff marks to show that once, once, we had lived between them.
-The photographer takes two pictures in front of us: One we will send to grandma, where it will sit on her mantel next to old pictures – of grandpa and mom when she was young – and the Christmas decorations she forgets to put away.
-She doesn’t put up pictures of Jesus, though.
-She prefers the fantasy of lights and colors; the notions of goodness within herself rather than from the Book written by men.
+We stood in front of plaster walls painted white.
+There were no pictures hanging, no paintings, not even wallpaper, or scuff marks to show that we had once lived between them.
+The photographer takes two pictures in front of us: One we will send to grandma, where it will sit on her mantel next to the others – pictures of grandpa and of mom when she was young – and the Christmas decorations she forgets to put away.
+Though she doesn’t put up pictures of Jesus or the manger.
+She prefers the fantasy of lights and colors; the notions of goodness within herself rather than from the Long Book written by men.

-She does go to church: She goes for the people, and for the coffee.
+She does go to church – but she goes for the people, and for the coffee.
 She goes to see her friends and to talk about the neighborhood.

 Nessa and I stand arm in arm.
 Nessa weeps softly with her head against my shoulder.
 The photographer steadies his camera, keeping his head down and covered so as to keep the whole thing impersonal, distant, professional.

-I can hear the streets outside moving in ways they didn’t use to.
-The sun shines now in a way it never did before.
+I can hear the sounds of streets outside.
+Restless movements.
+The sun shines now brighter than it used to.
 A year ago the streets were empty and dusty and alone.
 There was no one.
 Feral dogs pick through trash bins next to people with beards and long coats.
 A year ago the only shouts came from rooftops, conversations between windows, arguments over telephones, the distant sound of sirens and (more often than the state would like, I would think), the shouts of police officers and the wails of someone who broke curfew trying to see their lover or friend or a family member sick with the flu.

 Nessa’s tears are those of happiness and joy, but there is sadness there as well.
 There is always some sadness when something comes to an end and will never again be as it was.